Lancaster Canal - Northern Reaches

 The Lancaster Canal Trust’s primary objective is to restore the Northern Reaches of the canal from Tewitfield to Kendal.

-At Hincaster Tunnel LCT has an adoption agreement with CRT and has improved the site of the Scheduled Ancient Monument by exposing the canal bed and stone walls, building a stone wall, cutting shrubs, improving public access and maintaining the viewing areas with a regular programme of strimming.
+At Hincaster Tunnel LCT has an adoption agreement with CRT and has improved the site of the Scheduled Ancient Monument by exposing the canal bed and stone walls, building another wall, cutting shrubs, improving public access and tidying up the viewing areas with a regular programme of strimming.